mattbrictson/nextgen/README.md

 ### GitHub Actions

-Nextgen can optionally set up a GitHub Actions CI workflow for your app that automatically runs tests, linters, and security checks based on the gems and packages you have installed.
+If you've opted into GitHub Actions, Nextgen will automatically add jobs to your CI workflow based on the gems and packages you have installed.

 ### Minitest or RSpec